Navid200/xDrip/docs/Dexcom/G7_Troubleshooting.md

 7- Resolve "Deep Sleeping Errors," "Checking Auth Errors," "Scanning Errors," or "Initializing Errors" on the Dex status page.
 - [Disable collection in xDrip](../Stop-xDrip.md).
-- If you use a pump or watch that connects directly to G7, temporarily disable them.
+- If you use a pump or Dexcom receiver or watch that connects directly to G7, temporarily disable them.
 - Wait 15 minutes for G7 to enter rapid reconnect mode.
 - Delete any devices whose names start with DXCM, DX01, or DX02 from the list of connected or previously connected Bluetooth devices.
 - Re-enable the xDrip Dex Collector by selecting Dex as the hardware data source.
 - Go to the Dex status page, wait up to a minute for a pairing request, and approve it.
+- Once the connection is established and you have received three consecutive readings, you can re-enable your pump, receiver or watch to connect directly again.
 <br/>

 8- "Sensor Failed 7" on Dex Status Page